haikelz/absensi/static/docs/README.md

+## Static

-All about documentation assets is in this folder.
+All documentation assets are in this folder.